mobiletonster/blogposts/code/stardrive/stardrive-agent-part4.md

 Let's test our assumption and simulate copying the files to a new machine next!

 #### Use Windows Sandbox
 Windows 11 and certain versions of Windows 10 have a nice feature known as Windows Sandbox (not supported on Home edition).
-This is a  ightweight desktop, self-cleaning VM (virtual machine) where we can test our application.
+This is a lightweight desktop, self-cleaning VM (virtual machine) where we can test our application.
 You must enable it to use it.

 >Learn more about [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) on Microsoft Learn, including how to enable it.